BuildingSync/schema/proposals/2019/Enable Multiple Special Roof Classifications.md

 ## Justification

-Special roof classifications are not mutually exclusive.
+Special roof classifications are not mutually exclusive [1].

 ## Implementation